frankthvandeven/VenturaSQL/README.md

 The only requirement for using VenturaSQL is that the client must be able to run C# code.
 A browser running C# code with Blazor WebAssembly is supported, but a browser only running JavaScript is not supported.

+VenturaSQL can support any ADO.NET data provider, but currently the only tested providers are:
+++ System.Data.SqlClient (Microsoft SQL Server)
+++ System.Data.SQLite (SQLite.org)

 ## VenturaSQL Studio generates recordsets
 The VenturaSQL Studio WPF app generates recordset classes based on SQL statements.
 The recordsets are automatically injected into your C# projects.